Visa Applications

 Austria Student Visa

-Students from third countries who want to enroll at an Austrian higher education institution for longer than three months must get an Austrian student visa.
+Students from third countries who want to study in Austria for 91 days to 6 months may need a Visa D. Students intending to stay for more than 6 months generally need a residence permit for students.
 The proof of enrolment, the most recent transcript, and a certificate of no objection from the receiving institution are the supplementary papers necessary when applying for a category D student visa.
 German proficiency is also required for university degree programs in Austria.

 Austria Employment Visa